Calibration module stable¶

 Purpose & Scope¶

-A Calibration is keyed by the triple (subsystem_or_asset_id, quantity, operating_point) and grows revisions append-only.
+A Calibration is keyed by the triple (target_id, quantity, operating_point) and grows revisions append-only.
 Each revision carries its own status (Provisional or Verified) and a tagged source (Measured from a Procedure, Computed from a Dataset, or Asserted by an Actor).
 Earlier revisions stay readable for reproducibility; new revisions may explicitly supersede prior ones on the same calibration.

 A Calibration carries five roles: